subshock/dreamteam/README.md

-# dreamteam
+# Dragon DreamTeam
-Dragon DreamTeam Management Site
+Website for managing the fantasy cricket competition Dragon DreamTeam for Sandhurst Cricket Club.